airstrip/DotNetDevelopmentTest/README.md

 We will also be considering your overall approach to the problem and your programming style.
 This assignment is an opportunity to show off how you can use your object-oriented analysis and design skills to produce an elegant, readable and maintainable solution.
 Please do not submit a multi-threaded or real-time solution.
 Please do use what you would consider best practice in developing your solution.

 ## Deliverables (all of the following)

+These shall be on your fork of this repository.

 1. Source Code
   * The source code should be in C#, in the latest version of .NET.